radian-software/straight.el/README.md

   of packages (i.e. tagged revisions), although this is a [planned feature][#31].
 If this is important to you, you probably want to go with `package.el` (with GNU ELPA and MELPA Stable), Cask, or Quelpa.
-* `straight.el` does not currently support arbitrary build commands like `make`, although this is a [planned feature][#72].
-This feature is supported by el-get and Borg.
 * If you don't like having to modify your init-file to do package management, then `straight.el` is absolutely not for you.
 You want `package.el`, Quelpa, el-get, or Borg.